israeljl17/hfTeste/README.md

 * Node.js
 * Express
 * MongoDB & Mongoose
-* AngularJS
-* Pagination with Angular directive dirPagination
-* Pug Templating
+* Pug Templating (subs: AngularJS to render views and controll requests with ajax) i have some problems using Pug render and Angular :X
 * JWT Authentication
 * BCrypt Hashing
-* Tests using Mocha and Chai
+* Pagination with Angular directive dirPagination

 ### Installation